Support Programs for Students

 *Peer Tutoring – is held each FLEX day.
-Students who need tutoring in any subject may ask their advisor, teacher or counselor to refer them to Ms. Berkowitz.
-Ms. Berkowitz will request students through the FLEX tracker system to report to the 3rd floor cafeteria where they will be tutored 1-1 or in small groups by National Honor Society tutors or highly skilled peers.
+Students who need tutoring in any subject may ask their advisor, teacher or counselor to refer them.
+Students will be requested through the FLEX tracker system to report to the 3rd floor cafeteria where they will be tutored 1-1 or in small groups by National Honor Society tutors or highly skilled peers.

 2. Afterschool Drop-In Tutoring/Study Hall

 Students who need a quiet place to do homework; access to computers and printers; or who need academic help may drop in to the Media Center between 2:20 and 3:30 Monday - Thursday after school.

 3. Testing and Accommodations Center

 IEP and 504 students who have accommodations and/or modifications for classroom tests may be referred to Ms. Llewellyn in the Media Center for services each MOD.
 Teachers are asked to provide 24 hour notice if a student is being referred for testing accommodations.
 Students should be sent with a pass.

 Ms. Llewellyn will be available in the 3rd floor cafeteria during FLEX to work with IEP and 504 students who need help with organization and study skills.
 Students will be referred through the GAPS team.